Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Background and related work

-The Fokker-Planck equation \eqref{eq: FP_linear_additive_noise} describes the continuous evolution of the process' temporal marginals $p_t$ from the initial distribution $p_0$.
-A straightforward computation shows that the marginals of a linear additive noise SDE evolve according to the following Fokker-Planck equation:
+The marginals-only observational setting dates back to at least Aristotle, who dissected bird eggs at various developmental stages, in order to infer the processes and mediators (e.g., heat) behind embryogenesis \citep{waddington1935animal,ogle1882aristotle,aristotle1942generation}.
+If the underlying system is modeled by an SDE, then the evolution of its temporal marginals $p_t$ are defined by its Fokker-Planck equation.
+For example, a straightforward computation shows that the marginals of a linear additive noise SDE evolve according to the following Fokker-Planck equation:

-Although \eqref{eq: FP_linear_additive_noise} assumes differentiability, we note that it can also be defined in the weak distributional sense for general probability measures $p_t$ (see Appendix Section \ref{sec: weak_FP}).